Emet veShalom

 The Emet veShalom, also known as the Emet V'Shalom, is a Reform Jewish congregation and synagogue, located at 1 Keren Hayesod Street, in Nahariya, in the Haifa District, in the western Galilee region of Israel.

 Overview

-The congregation was established in 1963 by a group of people, mainly Jewish immigrants from Germany and Central Europe, who sought a more liberal form of Judaism.
-Emet veShalom is one of the oldest Reform communities in Israel and is now the only non-Orthodox synagogue in Nahariya.
+Since 1963, the Jewish congregation has been open.
 The congregation is affiliated with the Israel Movement for Reform and Progressive Judaism.

 The part-time rabbi, since c.
 2015, is Rabbi Ariella Graetz-Bartuv.

-Congregation Emet VeShalom holds services on Friday evenings, bar/bat mitzvah Shabbat morning services and celebrations on Jewish holidays.
-It also offers bar/bat mitzvah training, conversion, and a variety of Jewish educational and cultural activities in several languages for adults and children.

 Twinning

 Emet VeShalom has twin relationships with a number of other congregations, including: